-Gay footballers take centre stage in a new production playing at the King’s Head in Islington this week.
+Gay footballers take center stage in a new production playing at the King’s Head in Islington.
 Network lead Jon Holmes went to watch…

 While British football waits for an out professional gay player in the men’s game, a new theatre production in London this week gives us two.